-Police seek truck driver in Rebecca Lewis abduction
+Rebecca Lewis found in Memphis after 5-state manhunt

 The ordeal began last week, a few days before the kidnapping, Judd said.
 Hogs was at his home in Seale, Alabama, on October 3 when he told his wife he had a surprise for her.
 They got in the car and headed north to Interstate 75, which they drove all the way to Kentucky, Judd said.

 From there, they went to West Virginia, then Virginia, then Maryland, where they rested at a welcome center.
-They then took Interstate 95 South to Charlotte, North Carolina, and drove west to Tennessee, where they took Interstate 75 into South Georgia.
+They then took Interstate 95 South to Charlotte, North Carolina, and drove west to Tennessee, where they took Interstate 75 into south Georgia.
 It was Thursday by then, and his wife decided to abandon the trip, Judd said.
 She got out of the car and called relatives to take her back to Seale.

-On Friday, Hogs showed up at the Polk City, Florida, home of his grandmother, who he hasn't seen in a year.
+On Friday, Hogs showed up at the Polk City, Florida, home of his grandmother, whom he hasn't seen in a year.
 He spent the night, and when his grandmother was getting ready to go to work in Clermont, he asked about Rebecca's family, as well as for the addresses of Walmart stores in the area, Judd said.

 Around 9:30 a.m.
 Saturday, Rebecca's 16-year-old sister went to check on her and couldn't find her.
 Judd said he didn't know exactly how Hogs abducted Rebecca -- namely, whether he took her from the yard or home -- but he apparently kidnapped her before 9:30 a.m. and took her to a McDonald's where they spent about 30 minutes eating breakfast.

 Hogs and Rebecca weren't seen again until 6:30 p.m.
 Saturday when they turned up at a BP gas station off Interstate 75 in Forsyth, Georgia, where Hogs bought drinks, the sheriff said.
-Rebecca was wearing a pink dress and leggings at the time, and Hogs wore blue jeans and a light T-shirt, he said.
 They were then seen in Caryville, Tennessee, late Sunday and in Nashville a few hours later.

-As of early Monday, five states -- Alabama, Florida, Georgia, Kentucky and Tennessee -- had issued Amber Alerts, according to the sheriff's office.
+A the time of Hogs' arrest, five states -- Alabama, Florida, Georgia, Kentucky and Tennessee -- had issued Amber Alerts, according to the sheriff's office.

-Judd repeatedly spoke directly to Hogs in Monday's news conference, urging him to drop Rebecca off with police, a church or any responsible adult.
-The park ranger in Tennessee did not get the sense that Hogs was endangering the girl, he said.

-"He only offered to lie and keep possession of that baby," he said.
-"We don't know what his proclivities are or what they might turn into."